-- All parties will introduce themselves starting with the Director of Community Standards (or designee).
+- All parties will introduce themselves starting with the Chairperson.

 - The chairperson of the board reads aloud the description of the alleged violation of College policy.

-- The student is asked if he or she understands the accusations and is asked to enter a response of responsible or not responsible.
+- The student is asked if they understand the accusations and is asked to enter a response of responsible or not responsible.

 - Presenter(s) gives a description of the incident.

 - Board members ask questions for clarification and fact finding.